Sshashank0743/Awesome_SQL/LIKE/README.md

+# WHERE Clause:
+Once you know how to view some data using SELECT and FROM, the next step is filtering the data using the WHERE clause.

 | LIKE Operator	                  | Description |
 | ---------------------             | ----------- |
 | WHERE CustomerName LIKE 'a%'	| Finds any values that start with "a" |